immutag/immutag/README.md

 If pushed to a distributed ledger:

-`imt push <store-name> <distributed-ledger>`
+`imt push STORE_NAME LEDGER_NAME

 each immutag address records a message stating it's an immutag address and what version of the protocol it's using.
 The only other messages (unless the protocol is updated) will be the content-addressable hash (versions) of the file-list.
-When a user fetches the data from the distributed-ledger, it only needs the single content-addressable hash to immutably build all the metadata and files.
+When a user fetches the data from the distributed-ledger, it only needs the single content-addressable hash to immutably build all the metadata and file.
 That way only the bare-minimum has to be pushed to a distributed ledger.
 All the data is pulled from a distributed file network, such as ipfs.
 As few or much of the versions (content addresses) can be pushed to the ledger.

 ### Versioning